Skip to main content

 To begin asserting your rights, you must first identify the regulatory environment in which your wellness vendor operates.
 This determination is the first step in charting a course of action.
 The central question is whether the vendor is subject to HIPAA, the FTC Act, or emerging state-level privacy laws.

 Each of these frameworks offers a different set of protections and avenues for recourse.
 A wellness program integrated with your health insurance, for example, operates under a different legal paradigm than a standalone mobile application you download from an app store.
-This initial assessment shapes the expectations you can have for and the steps you can take if you believe that privacy has been compromised.
+This initial assessment shapes the expectations you can have for data privacy and the steps you can take if you believe that privacy has been compromised.

 When HIPAA Applies to Wellness Programs